 (F0.2) State the start and end date of the year for which you are reporting data.

-Start Date End Date

-January 1 2021 December 31 2021
+Start Date End Date Reporting year September 1 2021 August 31 2022

-1

 (F0.3) Select the currency used for all financial information disclosed throughout your response.
-CHF